mila/pyoo/README.rst

 License
 -------

 This library is released under the MIT license.
-Seet the ``LICENSE`` file.
+See the ``LICENSE`` file.
-Copyright (c) 2016 Seznam.cz, a.s.